jessicamvs/youarehungry/README.md

   + Data persists between visits in localStorage
   + User’s shopping list stored in DB
   + Update page (but not DB) when items are deleted from list
-  + User can check off list items as they are found in store
+  + User can check off list items as they are found in store, delete individual items or entire list.
   + User can manually add items to the list **adds to db too??**

 ## High Level Components/Functionality